vyyao/PIC_16B_Project/README.md

 1. Download ‘final_weather_dash_app.ipynb’
 2. Download all .py files in  ‘myProject’ folder from repository and keep it all in a folder called ‘myProject’
 3. Download ‘assets’ folder (includes ‘header.css’, ‘typography.css’, and ‘custom-script.js’) and ‘california_cities_5.csv’
+4. Download the 'Project_images' folder
-4. Put all files together in your desired directory.
+5. Put all files together in your desired directory.
-5. Run all cells in ‘final_weather_dash_app.ipynb’
+6. Run all cells in ‘final_weather_dash_app.ipynb’